uisautomation/media-webapp/guides/uploading.md

 the "file" field. **Uploading media via a HTTP POST to the upload URL does not require further authentication beyond knowing the URL.**

-To retrieve the upload URL, perform an authenticated HTTP POST to ``${BASE}/media/{id}/upload`` replacing ``{id}`` with the ``id`` property from the JSON document describing the new media item.
+To retrieve the upload URL, perform an authenticated HTTP PUT to ``${BASE}/media/{id}/upload`` replacing ``{id}`` with the ``id`` property from the JSON document describing the new media item.
 The request body may be empty.